 - Test the effectiveness of your content.
-How?
-Your readers will indicate what they like by responding, sharing, and taking action.
+Your readers will indicate what they like by responding, sharing and taking action.
 The content that fetches the best results will tell you what type of content you should write and share in the future.

 Marketing requires a consistent drumbeat to steadily build up your firm's awareness and credibility.
-You can't expect overnight results and you certainly can't expect to get thousands of followers despite never posting a second article on your LinkedIn page.
-When it comes to your marketing efforts, frequency matters a lot but what's even more important is to make sure that everythingand, we do mean everythingabout your brand looks, feels, and sounds consistent.
+You can't expect overnight results, and you certainly can't expect to get thousands of followers despite never posting a second article on your LinkedIn page.
+When it comes to your marketing efforts, frequency matters a lot, but what's even more important is to make sure that everything about your brand looks, feels and sounds consistent.

-Often, companies struggle here.
+Often, companies struggle in this area.
 They throw different (and inconsistent) messages against the wall to see what sticks.
-Unfortunately, this does nothing but confuses your customer and leaves your company riddled with brand awareness and identity issues.
-Plus, when your target audience gets to hear the same core message several times, they are more likely to spread the word in the way you want.
+Unfortunately, this confuses your customers and leaves your company riddled with brand-awareness and identity issues.
+In contrast, when your target customers hear the same core message several times, they are more likely to spread the word in the way you want.

-Millennialscurrently the most lucrative market with $200 million annual buying powerdemand a consistent experience from brands, a global SDL survey revealed last year.
-Clearly, if left unchecked, inconsistency can become the weakest link in your marketing strategy
+Millennials – currently the most lucrative market, with $200 million in annual buying power – demand a consistent experience from brands, a global SDL survey revealed in 2015 .
+Clearly, if left unchecked, inconsistency can become the weakest link in your marketing strategy.

-Get it right: A content audit is a great place to start.
-Assess blog posts, whitepapers, bylines, case studies, social media posts, and other forms of content to check if every aspect of your brand's presence looks and feels consistent across every channel.
-Also, check for consistency in every customer touch pointemail signatures, business cards, letterhead, invoices, envelopes, fax sheets and all things related to your brand.
+A content audit is a great place to start.
+Assess blog posts, whitepapers, bylines, case studies, social media posts and other forms of content to check if every aspect of your brand's presence looks and feels consistent across every channel.
+Also, check for consistency in every customer touch point: email signatures, business cards, letterhead, invoices, envelopes, fax sheets and all other things related to your brand.

-Your clients find you and interact with your company in a variety of waysfrom PR, social media, websites, to videos, email, sales meetings, and events.
+Your clients find you and interact with your company in a variety of ways, including PR, social media, websites, videos, email, sales meetings and events.
 However, your efforts across all marketing channels should weave together a cohesive story.
-According to a recent study by Salesforce, 86% of senior marketers agreed that customer journeythe most critical part of a marketing strategyneeds to be cohesive from start to finish.

-However, it doesn't mean repeating the same message mindlessly over and over again, in a way that borders on spamming.
-Instead, what it means is, finding the central theme that will resonate with your clients, then carrying that golden thread throughout your campaign.
-Simply put, presenting a marketing campaign that isn't thematically united is like arriving to a party wearing mismatched clothesyour audience may notice you but they'll certainly not take you seriously.
-You don't want that.
+This doesn't mean repeating the same message mindlessly over and over again, in a way that borders on spamming.
+Instead, it's about finding the central theme that will resonate with your clients and then carrying that golden thread throughout your campaign.
+Simply put, presenting a marketing campaign that isn't thematically united is like arriving at a party wearing mismatched clothes: People may notice you, but they certainly won't take you seriously.

-Get it right: Take your clients on a journey, tell them the story of how your company can help solve their problem (and, make sure every story has a beginning, middle and end).
+Instead, take your clients on a journey.
+Tell them the story of how your company can help solve their problem, and make sure every story has a beginning, middle and end.
 Don't reduce your brand stories to merely marketing materials or sales pitches.
 Rather, treat them as opportunities to let your brand's personality shine through and connect on a deeper level with customers.

-For B2B businesses competing in today's rapidly-changing digital economy, the customer may seem like a moving target, constantly flitting between myriad channels and displaying an incredibly diverse range of behaviors and preferences.
-The 3Cs of marketing will help you develop solid engagement strategies and highly relatable content to capture mindshare, build market share effectively, and dominate your industry.
+For B2B businesses competing in today's rapidly changing digital economy, the customer may seem like a moving target, constantly flitting among myriad channels and displaying an incredibly diverse range of behaviors and preferences.
+The three C's of marketing will help you develop solid engagement strategies and highly relatable content to capture mindshare, build market share effectively and dominate your industry.